The Uffizi Gallery of Florence houses the most important collection of Renaissance paintings in the world.

 Botticelli’s harmony of his two most famous paintings: “the Birth of Venus” and “Spring”, both of them painted for the Medici family, with their intriguing symbolism; Leonardo da Vinci’s “Annunciation”, painted when the master was only 20 years old, but already showing his colour shading technique characterized by subtle transitions between colours, thus creating an atmospheric haze; the marvellous “Tondo Doni” by Michelangelo, the only painting in the gallery definitely by great master, still in its original frame, also designed by Michelangelo; some of the most famous works by Raphael, the portraits of the two Popes Julius II and Leo X; to finish with the Venetian painter Titian, the official painter of the Emperor Charles V, the most versatile of the Italian painters.

-The aim of our Uffizi guided tour is not to rush through the Gallery, but instead, to observe selected works in depth and using the Gallery as a visual text, you will be told the history and evolution of Florentine art.
+The aim of our Uffizi Gallery Guided Tour is not to rush through the Gallery, but instead, to observe selected works in depth and using the Gallery as a visual text, you will be told the history and evolution of Florentine art.